CrowdStrike/falcon-helm/helm-charts/falcon-sensor/README.md

 To ensure a successful deployment, you will want to ensure that:
 1. By default, the Helm Chart installs in the `default` namespace.
 Best practices for deploying to Kubernetes is to create a new namespace.
 This can be done by adding `-n falcon-system --create-namespace` to your `helm install` command.
-1. You have already built a Falcon sensor image using the Linux sensor and push the image to a private image registry on your network or cloud provider.
-See [https://github.com/CrowdStrike/Dockerfiles](https://github.com/CrowdStrike/Dockerfiles) as an example of how to build a Falcon sensor for your registry.
-1. The Falcon Linux Sensor (not the Falcon Container) should be used in the container image to deploy to Kubernetes nodes.
+1. The Falcon Linux Sensor (not the Falcon Container) should be used as the container image to deploy to Kubernetes nodes.
-1. When deploying the Falcon Linux Sensor to a node, the container image should match the node's operating system.
-For example, if the node is running Red Hat Enterprise Linux 8.2, the container image should be based on Red Hat Enterprise Linux 8.2, etc. This is important to ensure sensor and image compatibility with the base node operating system.
 1. You must be a cluster administrator to deploy Helm Charts to the cluster.
-1. When deploying the Falcon Linux Sensor as a container to Kubernetes nodes, it is a requirement that the Falcon Sensor run as a privileged container so that the Sensor can properly work with the kernel.
-If this is unacceptable, you can install the Falcon Linux Sensor (still runs with privileges) using an RPM or DEB package on the nodes themselves.
-This assumes that you have the capability to actually install RPM or DEB packages on the nodes.
-If you do not have this capability and you want to protect the nodes, you have to install using a privileged container.
+1. When deploying the Falcon Linux Sensor (container image) to Kubernetes nodes, it is a requirement that the Falcon Sensor run as a privileged container so that the Sensor can properly work with the kernel.
+This is a requirement for any kernel module that gets deployed to any container-optimized operating system regardless of whether it is a security sensor, graphics card driver, etc.
-1. The Falcon Container sensor (which is different than using traditional Linux sensor packaged into a container and deployed via daemonset to the Kubernetes nodes) cannot be deployed to the Kubernetes nodes as it is meant to work as a sidecar to a Kubernetes pod.
+1. The Falcon Linux Sensor should be deployed to Kubernetes environments that allow node access or installation via a Kubernetes DaemonSet.
+1. The Falcon Linux Sensor will create `/opt/CrowdStrike` on the Kubernetes nodes.
+DO NOT DELETE this folder.
-1. CrowdStrike's Helm Operator is a project, not a product, and released to the community as a way to automate sensor deployment to kubernetes clusters.
+1. CrowdStrike's Helm Chart is a project, not a product, and released to the community as a way to automate sensor deployment to kubernetes clusters.
 The upstream repository for this project is [https://github.com/CrowdStrike/falcon-helm](https://github.com/CrowdStrike/falcon-helm).

 ### Install CrowdStrike Falcon Helm Chart on Kubernetes Nodes